yuewu001/sol/doc/index.md

     Users need to multiply the correspondent feature `x[i]` in the optimization algorithms.

 #### 4.2.1 Extend loss functions
-The files 'HingeLoss.h', 'LogisticLoss.h', and 'SquareLoss.h' are three examples to extend the base class.
+The files 'HingeLoss.h', 'LogisticLoss.h', 'SquareLoss.h', and
+'SquareHingeLoss.h'  are three examples to extend the base class.

 ### 4.3 <a id='optimizer'>Optimizers</a>